nickovalles/README-generator/README.md

   * [Contributing](#contributing)
   * [Tests](#tests)
   * [Questions](#questions)
   ## Installation
-  Clone the repo, create new repo, and copy cloned repo into your new directory.
+  Git clone, create repo, copy over the items.
   ## Usage
-  Launch terminal, run command node index, answer the questions as prompted and your README file will generate.
+  Open bash or your terminal, run the node index dot js command, answer some questions and then your README will be generated.
   ## Credits
-  No other collaborators at this time.
+  None at this time.
   ## License
   License is covered under: https://opensource.org/licenses/MIT
   ## Contributing
   Not at this time.
   ## Tests
-  There are no tests at this time.
+  No tests.
   ## Questions
-  If you have any questions, you can reach me by emailing [nick.ovalles@gmail.com](mailto:nick.ovalles@gmail.com) or follow the link to my gitHub profile [nickovalles](https://github.com/nickovalles).
+  If you have any questions, you can reach me by emailing [nick.ovalles@gmail.com](mailto:nick.ovalles@gmail.com) or follow the link to my gitHub profile [undefined](https://github.com/undefined).